Nageswar-Sahoo/Computer-Vision-Project/capstrone_1/README.md

            weights = self.dropout(weights)  # dropout

-           return weights  # 2 100 8 24 32
+           return weights  # Batch N = 2 Object Query M = 100 No of Head= 8 Hight = 24 width = 32

- Step  : Then we concatenate these maps with Res5 Block
+ Step 5 : Then we concatenate these maps with Res5 Block

+	 Attention map from step 4 and resnet BackBone block from step 1 will concatenate and will do upsampling  using a FPN approach .

  Step  : Then we perform the above steps

+         We filter the predictions for which the confidence is less then certain threshold .
+         Finally, the remaining masks are merged together using a pixel-wise argmax .

  Step  : Finally left with the panoptic segmentation